GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 ~~~~~~~~~~~~~

 ## Cached CPU data {#meshes_c_b}
-When you read from a mesh using the @ref bs::Mesh::readSubresource "Mesh::readSubresource" method the read will be performed from the GPU.
+When you read from a mesh using the @ref bs::Mesh::readData "Mesh::readData" method the read will be performed from the GPU.
 This is useful if the GPU has in some way modified the mesh, but will also incur a potentially large performance penalty because it will introduce a CPU-GPU synchronization point.
 In a lot of cases you might just want to read mesh data from a mesh that was imported or created on the CPU in some other way.

-For this reason @ref bs::Mesh::readData "Mesh::readData" exists.
+For this reason @ref bs::Mesh::readCachedData "Mesh::readCachedData" exists.
 It will read data quickly with little performance impact.
 However you must create the mesh using the @ref bs::MU_CPUCACHED "MU_CPUCACHED" usage.
 This also means that the mesh will keep a copy of its data in system memory, so use it sparingly.
 If the mesh is modified from the GPU this method will not reflect such changes.

 # Rendering using the mesh {#meshes_d}
 To use a mesh for rendering you need to bind its vertex buffer(s), index buffer, vertex declaration and draw operation using the @ref bs::RenderAPI "RenderAPI".
 Relevant methods are @ref bs::RenderAPI::setVertexBuffers "RenderAPI::setVertexBuffers", @ref bs::RenderAPI::setIndexBuffer "RenderAPI::setIndexBuffer", @ref bs::RenderAPI::setVertexDeclaration "RenderAPI::setVertexDeclaration" and @ref bs::RenderAPI::setDrawOperation "RenderAPI::setDrawOperation".
 See below for information about how to retrieve this information from a mesh.